isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 With DHCPv4-over-DHCPv6, the DHCPv4 server does not have access to several of the identifiers it would normally use to select a subnet.
-To address this issue, three new configuration entries have been added; the presence of any of these allows the subnet to be used with DHCPv4-over-DHCPv6.
+To address this issue, three new configuration entries are available; the presence of any of these allows the subnet to be used with DHCPv4-over-DHCPv6.
 These entries are: